Colonialism: Countering disease

 As early as 1803, the Spanish Crown organised a mission (the Balmis expedition) to transport the smallpox vaccine to the Spanish colonies, and establish mass vaccination programs there.
 By 1832, the federal government of the United States established a smallpox vaccination program for Native Americans.
 Under the direction of Mountstuart Elphinstone a program was launched to propagate smallpox vaccination in India.
 From the beginning of the 20th century onwards, the elimination or control of disease in tropical countries became a driving force for all colonial powers.
 The sleeping sickness epidemic in Africa was arrested due to mobile teams systematically screening millions of people at risk.
 In the 20th century, the world saw the biggest increase in its population in human history due to lessening of the mortality rate in many countries due to medical advances.
-The world population has grown from 1.6 billion in 1900 to over seven billion today.
+According to the UN, the world population has grown from 1.6 billion in 1900 to over eight billion today.